 Edinburgh Clinical Trials Unit (ECTU), underpinned by research governance, provides expert support to develop, design and deliver world-class clinical trials.
 The Unit provides trial management, medical statistics and data management.
 Strong links with NHS Lothian allows access to curated patient data sets for research purposes.

 Expert facilites for Healthcare and Disease Management, Pharmaceuticals and Medical Biotechnology,

 Life Sciences and Biotechnology, Food and Drink, Agri-Tech, Agri-Food and Plant Biology.

-Discover the University of Edinburgh’s innovative therapeutic capability led by an exceptional team.
+Discover the University of Edinburgh’s innovative creative data capability led by an exceptional team of experts.

 Neil Carragher, a phenotypic screening pioneer with extensive industry experience, is Director of Edinburgh Cancer Discovery Unit, leads Edinburgh Phenotypic Assay Centre and is a co-founder of Pheno Therapeutics, developing remyelinating therapies for multiple sclerosis sufferers.

 Luca Cassetta is an immunologist with extensive experience in human macrophage biology, clinical material handling, multicolour flow cytometry, and genome-wide studies that contributed to the development of the Macomics screening platform.
 Luca is a scientific co-founder of Macomics and currently Principal Investigator at the University of Edinburgh.

 Shareen Forbes is a Honorary Consultant in Diabetes at the University of Edinburgh and NHS Lothian and has been Lead Physician for the Islet Transplant Programme in Scotland since 2010.
 Shareen is on the Novo Nordisk UK Scientific Council and her work is focussed on improving outcomes for those living with type 1 diabetes.